Travelport-xx/travelport-uapi-tutorial/lesson_3-7.md

 heroku	git@heroku.com:furious-ocean-1011.git (push)
 {% endhighlight %}

-Now we have created a temporary repository that is holding our heroku-related files and we have told the primary git repository to ignore unit3.
+Now we have created a temporary repository that is holding our heroku-related files, and we have told the primary git repository to ignore unit3.
 Further, we've now got everything setup to push code to heroku _without_ needing to specify the application name all the time!

 ## Heroku Love

-Let's get hello world working in facebook!
+Let's get hello world working in Facebook!
 We need to commit our files to our new repository from the previous step and then "push" them to heroku.

 In the `unit3` directory: